ADI 10-Q Quarterly Report May 3, 2025 | Alphaminr

 ITEM 3.
 Quantitative and Qualitative Disclosures About Market Risk

 We are subject to market risks related to our financial instruments, including those identified in Part II, Item 7A, “Quantitative and Qualitative Disclosures about Market Risk” of our Annual Report on Form 10-K for the fiscal year ended November 2, 2024, which was filed with the Securities and Exchange Commission on November 26, 2024.
-There were no material changes in the three-month period ended February 1, 2025 to the information identified in the Annual Report on Form 10-K for the fiscal year ended November 2, 2024.
+There were no material changes in the six-month period ended May 3, 2025 to the information identified in the Annual Report on Form 10-K for the fiscal year ended November 2, 2024.

 ITEM 4.
 Controls and Procedures